 - Sitewide % off deals after a certain spend threshold

-- Free shipping after a certain spend threshold
+- Free shipping after a certain spending threshold

 - Free add-on products when a specific product is in the cart